-As shown in Figure 12, it appeared as if up until 2010 the number of deaths captured on the NPR was virtually the same as those ultimately reported by Stats SA, suggesting that virtually everyone aged 60 and above is on the NPR.
-However, once again, something appears to have changed since then, with the NPR capturing noticeably more deaths than are reported by Stats SA.
+From Figure 12, it appeared as if up until 2010 the number of deaths captured on the NPR was virtually the same as those ultimately reported by Stats SA, suggesting that virtually everyone aged 60 and above is on the NPR.
+However, as mentioned above, something appears to have changed after that, with the NPR capturing noticeably more deaths than are reported by Stats SA.